 S.H.O.U.T.
 International: Scleros Helping Others Unite Together

 In early 2020, a group of scleroderma patients joined together to assist other patients with critical circumstances of scleroderma.
-An exploratory committee was formed to find ways to financially assist Scleros and/or their families who found themselves in unexpected situations.
-Out of this committee, a non-profit entity was formed, benefiting Scleros and their families who have exhausted all their resources currently available.
+An exploratory committee was formed to find ways to financially assist Scleroderma patients who found themselves in unexpected situations.
+Out of this committee, a non-profit entity was formed, benefiting Scleroderma patients who have exhausted all resources currently available.

 The committee felt strongly that the scleroderma community needed a place for patients, “Scleros,” to turn to for financial help when all else had failed There were many discussions about what help could be offered and how to accomplish such a large task.
 The biggest challenge was creating qualification criteria that would make sense in extremely complicated situations.
 However, the team of dedicated volunteers created something they could all agree on.

 S.H.O.U.T.
-International is dedicated to creating a place for Scleros and families to receive help.
+International is dedicated to creating a place for Scleros to receive economic relief.
 Through an application process, Scleros can seek financial assistance with their needs.
 Using "Crowdfunding” efforts, all net proceeds raised by S.H.O.U.T.
-International are donated to Scleros, and their families, in need.
+International are donated to Scleros in need.

 "The four board members are currently working on the dream of providing much needed assistance to Scleros.
 Their energy and attention to detail is unmatched, and their efforts tireless.
 They hope you will join S.H.O.U.T. international and donate,